jonashackt/mac-to-linux/README.md

 I already ordered and returned the Schenker Vision Pro 16 for various reasons (see TBD).
 But I really like the company!
 They are so incredibly open to the community, just look at their Reddit subgroup.
 Or the sister company Tuxedo, which crafts Linux-ready Laptops based on the Schenker hardware... wow.
 I'm utterly impressed!

 So I didn't really give up on them - and that might come to a good end: https://www.reddit.com/r/XMG_gg/comments/18wrz0c/news_xmg_roadmap_2024_new_laptops_from_xmg_and/ Because at CES a great Laptpop has been announced: the XMG Focus 15 2024.
 Currently unavailable, this thing is undergoing a complete makeover and I'm so exited!

+## Disable the NVidia dGPU for longer battery life

+There are multiple options like PRIME etc. But what I heard the best about is envycontrol: https://github.com/bayasdev/envycontrol